Royal family in mourning as Lady Gabriella Kingston’s husband Tom dies suddenly

 The King and Queen sent their “most heartfelt thoughts and prayers” to Lady Gabriella, who is known as Ella, and Mr Kingston’s parents and siblings.

-Mr Kingston, known as Tom, was found dead at an address in Gloucestershire on Sunday evening, and emergency services were called to the scene shortly after 6pm.
+Mr Kingston, known as Tom, was found dead at an address in the Cotswolds in Gloucestershire on Sunday evening, and emergency services were called to the scene shortly after 6pm.

 An inquest will be held to establish the cause of death, but there are no suspicious circumstances and no other parties involved.